Guest Blogger: Jerome Stone

 What about your mind; what do you notice within your mind if you don’t get caught up in the emotions?
 Can your mind remain intact and not pulled into the feeling-state-of-things if you just recognize your emotions as the physiological response to a stressor?

-All of these methods offer you a way to reframe what you experience as “stress” when something like technology fails you.
+All of these methods offer you a way to reframe what you experience as “stress” when something like an integrated delivery system fails you.

 One of the ways that I encourage nurses to work with stress and to meditate emotions and difficult feelings is through mindfulness or meditation.
 While I’ve written an entire book on the subject, Minding the Bedside: Nursing from the Heart of the Awakened Mind, I’ve also written a ton of content – blog posts – on the subject that will be a great support to you in your path to overcoming stress and difficult emotions.
 Check some of these posts out here.